-Looking at the results from pjreddie.com (image below) the YOLOv3-Tiny architecture is approximately 6 times faster than it’s larger big brothers, achieving upwards of 220 FPS on a single GPU.
+Looking at the results from pjreddie.com (image below), the YOLOv3-Tiny architecture is approximately six times faster than its larger big brothers, achieving upwards of 220 FPS on a single GPU.

-In this post, you’ll learn how to use and train YOLOv3-Tiny the same way as we used in my previous tutorials.
+In this post, you'll learn how to use and train YOLOv3-Tiny the same way we used it in my previous tutorials.

 The downside, of course, is that YOLOv3-Tiny tends to be less accurate because it is a smaller version of its big brother.

 For reference, Redmon et al. report ~51–58% mAP for YOLOv3 on the COCO benchmark dataset while YOLOv3-Tiny is only 33.1% mAP — almost less than half of the accuracy of its bigger brothers.

 That said, 33% mAP is still reasonable enough for some applications.